marcjimz/kafka-visualization/README.md

 Please give this about 2 minutes to load.
 This will take care of the following automations:

 1. Deployment of Kafka cluster, Druid cluster, as well as the Superset cluster
-2. Creation of the Kafka cluster topics
+2. Creation of the Kafka cluster topics as a Docker job
 3. Uploading of the Day1 JSON into the Kafka topic
-4. Configuration of Druid to Supervise the ocean_data topic
+4. Configuration of Druid to Supervise the ocean_data topic as a Docker job
 5. Auto-configuration of Apache Superset to reference MapBox API

 The URLs to access are as follows: